microsoft/finops-toolkit/README.md

-# Microsoft Cloud FinOps toolkit
+# 🛠️ Microsoft Cloud FinOps toolkit

 <sup> ℹ️ _This project is in the early concept phase.
 If interested, please contact micflan@microsoft.com._</sup>

 The FinOps toolkit is a collection of customizable ARM templates used to build and deploy various cost management and optimization solutions.
-The main focus of the FinOps toolkit is to build an reliable, trustworthy platform for cost analytics, insights, and optimization, which we call **FinOps hubs**.
+The main focus of the FinOps toolkit is to build a reliable, trustworthy platform for cost analytics, insights, and optimization, which we call **FinOps hubs**.

 FinOps hubs are **virtual command centers** for leaders throughout the organization to report on, monitor, and optimize cost based on their organizational needs.
 FinOps hubs focus on 3 core design principles: